Shohei-Takata/Fast-optimal-entrainment/README.md

 # Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory

-Python library for calculating floquet vectors and simulating dynamics.
+Python library for calculating Floquet vectors and simulating dynamics for fast entrainment by strong periodic input.

-The codes in this repository implement the methodologies described in
+The codes in this repository implement the methodologies presented in
-S. Takata, Y. Kato, & H. Nakao,(2021).
-Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory.
-Chaos: An Interdisciplinary Journal of Nonlinear Science, 31(9), 093124.
+S. Takata, Y. Kato, H. Nakao, Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory, Chaos: An Interdisciplinary Journal of Nonlinear Science, 31(9), 093124 (2021).

-Please cite this paper when you use the codes.
+Please cite the paper if you find the codes are useful.

 ## Integrated Development Environment(IDE)

-The code is intended to be run on spyder[https://www.spyder-ide.org/].
+We use the Spyder IDE [https://www.spyder-ide.org/] to run the codes.

-Please note that the section marks (#%%) will not work when run in other IDEs.
+Note that the standard cell (section) separator (#%%) may not work in other IDEs.

 ## Setup

 Install requirements